hanabu/lambda-web/Deploy.md

   - Select `Managed Image`
   - Operating system - `Amazon Linux 2`
   - Runtime - `Standard`
-  - Image - `aws/codebuild/amazonlinux2-aarch64-standard:2.0` or `aws/codebuild/amazonlinux2-x86_64-standard:3.0` (as of writing; Newer image will be come)
+  - Image - `aws/codebuild/amazonlinux2-aarch64-standard:2.0` or `aws/codebuild/amazonlinux2-x86_64-standard:3.0` (as of writing; Newer image will come)
   - Environment type - `Linux`
   - Privileged - `disable`
   - Service role - If you unsure, select `New service role` and name it.
 If you use existing role, the role needs S3:PutObject permision to the bucket mentioned above.